 My career within the NHS – as a clinician, service manager, commissioner and policy advisor – has always had a focus on how important it is for people to be cared for at home, surrounded by their families.
 My work with Children and Young People has shown me that being at home, being able to maintain friendships, and being able to simply be a child are all even more vital when children are affected by long-term illness or disability.
 This is what Jessie May supports families to achieve.

-I am proud to be a Trustee of Jessie May.
+I am proud to be the Chair of Trustees of Jessie May.
 I am able to use my skills and experience to support the Trust to grow, develop and strengthen, so that more families, in more places, can be supported to care for their children where they want to be.
 At home.